hana-alotaibi/Memory-Game/README.md

 # Instalation:
-Coleen the hana-alotaibi repository and ues Hana-Alotaibi to install.
+Colen the hana-alotaibi repository and ues Memory-Game to install.